Liberalite/ERC223-Solidity-v5-Tests/README.md

 1. By removing the second transfer function ethers.js finally is happy and behaves acordingly.
 2. SafeERC223 is now restored to OpenZeppelin initial technique

-The transfer function checks if "to" is contract and if it is it populates an empty data bytes "0x" and sends the payload to the ReceiverContract aka ERC223Crowdsale.
-My only concern now is regarding if you actually want to send a data payload to make a transfer, does it breaks anything or is the perfect way to move forward using ERC223 Tokens ?
+The transfer function checks if "to" is contract and if it is it populates an empty data bytes "0x" and sends the data payload to the ReceiverContract aka ERC223Crowdsale.
+My only concern now is regarding if you actually want to send a data payload to make a transfer, does it still work on old wallets or if it does breaks anything.
+Still hoping this is the perfect way to move forward using ERC223 Tokens !